Illinois governor signs law expanding access to abortion

 Illinois Gov. J.B.
-Pritzker signed sweeping protections for abortion on Wednesday in a new law that establishes access to the procedure as a "fundamental right" for women.
+Pritzker signed sweeping abortion protections into law on Wednesday, establishing women's access to the procedure as a "fundamental right" and putting Illinois at odds with Republican-led states that have been embracing steep abortion restrictions.

-The move in the state where Democrats control the House, Senate and governor's office comes as several Republican-majority states have taken up steep restrictions or bans on abortion.

-"In a time when too many states across the nation are taking a step backward, Illinois is taking a giant step forward for women's health," Pritzker said at the bill signing in Chicago, surrounded by abortion-rights advocates from Planned Parenthood and the American Civil Liberties Union of Illinois.
-"In this state, we trust women."

-The new law voids decades-old abortion regulations on the books that had never taken effect because of court orders.
-For instance, it lifts restrictions on late-term abortions and ends criminal penalties for doctors who perform abortions.
+The new Illinois law voids decades-old abortion regulations that were on the books but had never taken effect because of court orders, including restrictions on late-term abortions and criminal penalties for doctors who perform abortions.
 It also requires insurance coverage for abortions, contraception and related medical care.

+"In a time when too many states across the nation are taking a step backward, Illinois is taking a giant step forward for women's health.
+In this state, we trust women," the Democratic governor said at a bill signing ceremony in Chicago.
+He was surrounded by abortion-rights advocates from Planned Parenthood and the American Civil Liberties Union of Illinois.

-Supporters argued the plan simply puts existing practice into law — something they say has become more urgent as prohibitions on abortion in other states could lead to overturning the U.S. Supreme Court's 1973 Roe v.
-Wade decision that legalized the procedure nationwide.
-Abortion-rights supporters in Illinois said they planned to continue pushing for expanded access, including attempting to remove a parental notification requirement.
+Supporters said the plan, which took effect immediately, simply puts existing practice into law, which they argue has become more urgent because of the conservative shift on the U.S. Supreme Court and the prohibitions on abortion in other states that could lead to the overturning of the 1973 Roe v.
+Wade decision, which legalized abortion nationwide.
+They said they planned to continue pushing for expanded access, including attempting to remove a parental notification requirement.
 Vermont and Maine have recently approved abortion protections.

-Republicans strongly objected to the Illinois measure, calling it an "extreme expansion."
+Republicans, who are in the minority in the Illinois Legislature, strongly objected to the measure, calling it an "extreme expansion."
 Their concerns included an increase in late-term abortions.

-"Illinois is now one of the most radical states for abortion access," state Rep. Avery Bourne, a Raymond Republican, said in a statement Wednesday.
+"Illinois is now one of the most radical states for abortion access," state Rep. Avery Bourne, a Raymond Republican, said in a statement.

 The Thomas More Society, a Christian advocacy group based in Chicago, said the law will make Illinois an "abortion destination for the country."
 The group said it will fight any efforts to outlaw parental notification.